-Public sector agencies have much to gain from implementing ERP software.
-The intelligent workflows and data mastery that these systems provide can help governments make smart financial and operational decisions and deliver high-quality services to citizens, constituents, donors, or whomever they serve.
+Public sector organizations have much to gain from implementing ERP software.
+The intelligent workflows and automation that these systems provide can help governments make smart financial and operational decisions and deliver high-quality services to citizens, constituents, donors, or whomever they serve.

-In the meantime, we’d like to share a few best practices for selecting the best government ERP system.
-This post provides expert insights to help you narrow your list of options and choose the system that’s best suited for your needs.
+Here are a few best practices for selecting the best government ERP system.
+These expert insights will help you narrow your list of options and select the system that’s best suited for your needs.

 7 ERP Selection Tips for Government Organizations

 1. Start With Strategic Alignment